-Based on the research of Bernard Bass, and others, it is understood that transformational leaders possess four qualities:
+Based on the original insight of James MacGregor Burns and further academic research of Bernard Bass et al, it is now understood that transformational leaders possess four attributes, as described below.

 Transformational leaders increase the performance of their followers by encouraging them to be creative and innovative.
 They elicit new ideas and creative solutions by seeking differing perspectives.
 They challenge coworkers to identify and solve problems to further the mission of the organization.